adamlui/js-utils/scss-to-css/README.md

 - Compile all SCSS files in the **current directory** (outputs to `css/`):

    ```
-   scss-to-css
+   scsstocss
    ```

 - Compile all SCSS files in a **specific directory** (outputs to `path/to/your/directory/css/`):

    ```
-   scss-to-css path/to/your/directory
+   scsstocss path/to/your/directory
    ```

 - Compile a **specific file** (outputs to `path/to/your/css/file.min.css`):

    ```
-   scss-to-css path/to/your/file.scss
+   scsstocss path/to/your/file.scss
    ```

 - Specify both **input and output** directories (outputs to `output_folder/`):

    ```
-   scss-to-css input_folder output_folder
+   scsstocss input_folder output_folder
    ```

 ## 🏛️ MIT License